Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: The Framework

 \subsection{Analyzing ADTRs via Generalized Sequential Importance Sampling (GSIS)}

 We now show that, under some conditions, an optimal policy for an ADRT can be found using a generalized version of sequential importance sampling, which we term {\em Generalized Sequential Importance Sampling (GSIS)}.
-While allowing for model ambiguity, GSIS assigns weights under each model and sequentially adjusts the trajectory probabilities that occur under a given evaluation policy compared to those observed in the data set.
-Of note, we use GSIS in this section to study ADTRs that do not satisfy any Markovian (a.k.a. memoryless) property regarding the dynamics of the underlying variables.
+While allowing for {\em ambiguity} (not risk, which is the focus of the existing literature), GSIS assigns weights under each model and sequentially adjusts the trajectory probabilities that occur under a given evaluation policy compared to those observed in the data set.
+Of note, we use GSIS in this section to study ADTRs that do not satisfy any Markovian (a.k.a., memoryless) property regarding the dynamics of the underlying variables.
 In the next section, we show how the analyses of ADTRs can be simplified when such dynamics satisfy a Markovian structure.
+Notably, the results presented in this section provide a building block for the algorithms and the theoretical findings established in the next sections.

 To present GSIS, we first suppress the dependencies to the underlying model by assuming the model is fixed.
 Consider an evaluation policy $\blambda^e$, and let $\bH^o_t (\blambda^e)$ be the history that will be observed under $\blambda^e$ up to time $t$.
 Also, denote by $\lambda_t^e(A_t|\bH^o_t (\blambda^e))$ the probability that actions $A_t$ is chosen under $\blambda^e$ when the observed history is $\bH^o_t (\blambda^e)$.
 Furthermore, while the behavior policy is not known (e.g., due to its potential dependency on unobserved variables), we can observe the {\em marginalized} probabilities of action selection under the behavior policy, which we denote by $\lambda_t^b(A_t|\bH^o_t (\blambda^b))$.
 These allow us to define importance sampling weights